 Speech Pathology Masters Degree Programs

 A Master of Science in Speech Pathology program can prepare students to become fully licensed and practicing speech pathologists.
-One of the admissions requirements is having a bachelor's degree, though not particularly in speech pathology.
-Throughout an M.S. in Speech Pathology program, students can gain foundational knowledge in communication, cognition, evaluation and treatment in areas related to speech disorders.
-They also can prepare for professional work through clinical experiences, working directly with mentors and patients in areas of auditory and speech disorders.
-Graduates will likely need to secure licensure, as most state require it.
-Alternatively, certification is voluntary.
+Students in these programs gain foundational knowledge in communication, cognition, evaluation and treatment in areas related to speech disorders.
+They also prepare for professional work through clinical experiences, working directly with mentors and patients in areas of auditory and speech disorders.

 To enroll in a speech pathology master's degree program, a student must already have earned a bachelor's degree, though not necessarily in speech pathology.
 Some programs require that students have previously taken specific courses, such as studies in phonetics or audiology.
 Students typically are required to submit official transcripts, personal statements and GRE test scores for evaluation.